s-ccs/course_eeg_WS2020/exercises/ex9_tf.md

 **T:** Plot the resulting STFTs as a colorcoded 2D plot.
 If you use `plt.imshow`, be sure to use `interpolation='None'`.
 Furthermore, `aspect="auto"` may be helpful to fixate the sizes of the plot axes and `origin='lower'` will prevent the y-axis from being inverted.

 **Q:** What do you observe?
 Which `nperseg` is ideal for frequency-resolution, which for time-resolution?
-Do the signals overlap in time?
+Do the oscillations overlap in time?

 **T:** Change the noverlap to `0.3*n`.
 What changes?